davidmz/just-router/README.md

 type Context<S extends object = object> = {
   // The initial 'path' passed to router.
 Immutable. readonly path: string;
-  // The segments of path.
+  // The path segments.
 This list can be altered by handlers.
   segments: string[];
   // Named parameters, taken from path segments (see _param_ handler).
   pathParams: Record<string, string>;